 Statistics for the reflectance difference between the corrected SPOT 5 image and the DMC homogenised mosaic are shown in Table 3.
 Not all of the reflectance differences can be attributed to errors in the homogenised DMC surface reflectances.
 Spatial misalignment of pixels due to orthorectification differences and errors in the SPOT 5 surface reflectances also contribute to the recorded differences.
 Despite the contribution of other error sources, these reflectance differences compare well to figures reported by other aerial image correction methods.
 Collings et al. (2011) achieved RMS reflectance errors of 4–10% measured on placed targets of known reflectance for their aerial mosaic correction technique, and in the aerotriangulation approach of López et al. (2011), mean absolute reflectance differences of 3–5% were obtained on field measured test sites distributed throughout their study area.
 Similarly to the MODIS comparison, the largest reflectance differences occur in the NIR band.
 Again, this is likely due to dissimilarities in the RSRs of MODIS, DMC and SPOT 5 sensor NIR bands (see Figure 2 and Figure 11).

 Scatter plots of DMC DN and SPOT 5 surface reflectance values are shown in Figure 12, and DMC surface reflectance and SPOT 5 surface reflectance values are shown in Figure 13, with R2 coefficients indicating correlation strength.
-The R2 values are fairly low (an average of 0.719 over the bands) and represent, among other error sources, the effect of small scale land cover heterogeneity and differing SPOT 5 and DMC RSRs.
+The R2 values show a moderately strong correlation (an average of 0.84 over the bands) and represent, among other error sources, the effect of small scale land cover heterogeneity and differing SPOT 5 and DMC RSRs.
 The SPOT 5-MODIS scatter plots in Figure 14 show similar deviations from the one-to-one line as those for SPOT 5-DMC in Figure 13, especially for NIR.
 This suggests that the SPOT 5 image must be contributing, at least in part, to the SPOT 5-DMC differences.
 The effect of dissimilar SPOT 5, DMC and MODIS NIR RSRs is again evidenced in Figure 13 and Figure 14 as the marked deviations of the NIR scatters from the identity lines.
 Despite these disparities, the homogenisation of DMC surface reflectance provides a substantial improvement in correlation between the DMC and SPOT 5 values.

 Comparisons of diagnostic SPOT 5 and DMC spectra are shown in Figure 15.
 These spectra were manually selected from single pixels in homogenous areas.
 There is a marked improvement in the similarity of the DMC and SPOT 5 surface reflectance values after homogenisation for these critical cases.
 The MAD and RMS difference of the SPOT 5 and DMC diagnostic reflectance spectra are 4.52% and 5.70% respectively.
 While not representative of wider variation, these values are similar to the ones produced by the statistical image analysis (see Table 3).